Klook emails

 Strategy

 I not only wanted to rewrite these emails but take ownership.
-I asked our developers to migrate all the text to my team’s content management system.
+I had developers migrate all the text to my team's content management system.

-I rewrote 30 of the most important emails based on UX writing principles:
+I then rewrote 30 of the most important emails based on UX writing principles:

 -